Technological and industrial history of Canada: Materials and products

 Glass manufacturing was introduced at this time.
 Glass was manufactured at Mallorytown, Upper Canada beginning in 1825.
 Window glass was produced at the Canada Glass Works in St. Jean, Canada East (Quebec) from 1845 to 1851 and the Ottawa Glass Works at Como in Ottawa, Canada West (Ontario) from 1847 to 1857.
 Glass was blown to form tubes which were cut lengthwise, unrolled and flattened.
 Glass bottles were produced starting in 1851 by the Ottawa factory and Foster Brothers Glass Works, in St. Jean starting in 1855.
 Other manufacturers included: the Canada Glass Works, Hudson, Quebec, 1864–1872 and the Hamilton Glass Company, Hamilton, Ont, 1865–96, which produced "green" glass and the St. Lawrence Glass Company, Montreal, 1867–73 and Burlington Glass Company of Hamilton, Ont, 1874–98 which produced "flint" or clear glass.
 Rubber footwear was produced by the Canadian Rubber Company in Montreal starting in 1854.

 Industrial textile production also took its first steps during these years.
 In 1826, Mahlon Willett established a woollen cloth manufacturing factory in L'Acadie, Lower Canada and by 1844 the Sherbrooke Cotton Factory in Sherbrooke was producing cotton cloth.
 This establishment also had powered knitting machines and may therefore have been Canada's first knitting mill before burning down in 1854.
 There were cloth manufacturing mills in operation at Ancaster, Ontario by 1859, as well as Merritton, Ontario (the Lybster Mills, 1860).
 In Montreal a cotton mill operated on the banks of the Lachine Canal at the St-Gabriel Lock from 1853 until at least 1871 and Belding Paul & Co., operated Canada's first silk cloth manufacturing factory in that city starting in 1876.

 The safety match became available to Canadians about mid-century.
 The technology, which separated the chemicals for match ignition, some on the match head and some on the striking surface, was invented by J.E.
-Lumdstrom in Sweden in 1855.
+Lundstrom in Sweden in 1855.
 Canadian production began in 1856 when Ezra Butler Eddy began to manufacture safety matches in Hull, Quebec.
 The E. B. Eddy Company became one of the largest producers of matches in the world.